Firefighters extinguish warehouse fire in Pembroke Park

 PEMBROKE PARK, FLA.
-(WSVN) - Firefighters have extinguished flames inside a warehouse in Pembroke Park.
+(WSVN) - Firefighters have extinguished a fire that broke out inside a warehouse in Pembroke Park.

+Broward Sheriff Fire Rescue crews responded to the fire at an industrial park along Southwest 31st Avenue and Carolina Street, just off Pembroke Road and before 7 a.m., Friday.

-7SkyForce hovered over the scene where firefighters could be seen cutting the garage door of the warehouse in order to get inside.
+7SkyForce hovered over the scene where firefighters could be seen cutting the garage door of the warehouse in order to get inside, as plumes of black smoke billowed out.

-The flames broke out at a warehouse along Southwest 31st Avenue and Carolina Street, at around 7 a.m., Friday.
+“We came for our duty to finish off the week, and unfortunately, we just found out that we had a fire,” said warehouse worker David Gomez.

+A total of 50 firefighters worked together to put out the fire.
+They were seen tossing out chairs, tables and boxes.

 No injuries were reported.